Yandex Cloud

 This command will also create a new namespace for Prometheus Operator.

 If you set namespace to the default namespace, Prometheus Operator may work incorrectly.
-We recommend that you specify a value different from all existing namespaces (e.g., prometheus-operator-space).
+Use a value different from all the existing namespaces, e.g., prometheus-operator-space.

 Note